dcl-2017-04/curriculum/docs/rectangling.md

     }
     ```

-Arrays and objects can be nested in arbitrarily: it's common to have arrays of objects, and objects with array values.
+Arrays and objects can be nested arbitrarily: it's common to have arrays of objects, and objects with array values.
 You can load a json file into R with `jsonlite::read_json()`.
 Both arrays and objects are turned into R lists: objects become named lists, and arrays become unnamed lists.

 An API of Ice and Fire
 ----------------------